Vonage/vivid-3/libs/components/src/lib/nav-item/README.md

 ### Icon with Text

-Sidenav item text can be prefixed by a decorative icon.
+Nav item text can be prefixed by a decorative icon.

 ```html preview
 <vwc-nav>